DeepSportradar/ball-3d-localization-challenge/README.md

 ### Running the baseline

 With the dataset ready, you can train the baseline proposed in the `deepsport` repository.
 The configuration file `configs/ballsize.py` defines a model and parameters to train it with our dataset, as well as the necessary callbacks to compute the metrics.
+You can launch the model training by running:
 ```bash
 python -m experimentator configs/ballsize.py --epochs 101 --kwargs "eval_epochs=range(0,101,20)"
 ```

-The metrics are stored on the `RESULT_FOLDER` defined in your environment `.env` file.
 You can vizualize the training process the following way:

 ```python
 import dotenv